kgwhitaker/ball-rack/README.md

 - `*-2col*`: The rack has two columns.
 - `*-screw-mount-*`: There are keyholes for mounting the ball rack.

+Also in the `models` folder is `*.3mf` files.
+These are [Orca Slicer](https://orcaslicer.com) project files that I used.
+`*-a1mini.3mf` project file is for a Bambu Lab A1 mini.  `*-mk3.3mf` is for a Prusa MK3S+ printer.

 ## Dependencies and Building

 This model is built using the tools listed below.
 Install these tools and you can open up the SCAD file in this repo to create your own printable object.
-Once installed, you can use the `Customizer` UI in OpenSCAD to modify the model to fit your needs.
-I do recommend installing the [development snapshot of OpenSCAD](https://openscad.org/downloads.html#snapshots) for best experience.
+Once installed, you can use the _Customizer_ UI in OpenSCAD to modify the model to fit your needs.
+I do recommend installing the [development snapshot of OpenSCAD](https://openscad.org/downloads.html#snapshots) for the best experience.

 - [OpenSCAD](https://openscad.org)
 - [The Belfry OpenScad Library, v2.0.](https://github.com/BelfrySCAD/BOSL2)